 Gallo Pinto is black bean cooked with rice, and it is Costa Rican’s favorite for breakfast.
-Saute some onion and garlic, add black bean and salsa, followed with cooked rice.
+Saute some onion and garlic, add black bean and salsa, followed by cooked rice.
 Top it with chicken, bacon, sausage, or scrambled egg.

 8. Egg Paratha

-Make a bunch of parathas the night before, and in the morning all you need to do is to crack an egg on the pan, and before it cooked cover the egg with a paratha.
+Make a bunch of parathas the night before, and in the morning all you need to do is to crack an egg on the pan, and before it is cooked cover the egg with a paratha.
 Wait until they stick together, then continue to pan-fry them until dry.
 Easy and delicious!

 Bored with your usual pancakes?
 Try Oladi, Russian pancakes, with a special ingredient of kefir (Russian sour milk).
-Kefir is available in US, but if you don’t have it at the ready, buttermilk can be a decent substitute.
+Kefir is available in the US, but if you don’t have it at the ready, buttermilk can be a decent substitute.
 Simply whisk the batter consisting of flour, baking powder, egg, and kefir/buttermilk, then pan-fry them.